Posted on 21st November 2018 by Russell Phillips

 New Zealand’s impressive unemployment record in graphically demonstrated below.
 Largely unemployment has remained low and even during the Global Financial Crisis unemployment remained low.

 The fall in the unemployment rate in the latest quarter reflected a fall in the number of unemployed people (down 13,000) and a strong rise in employment (up 29,000).
 This quarter’s employment rate rose to 68.3 percent, the highest rate since the series began more than 30 years ago.

-The fall in unemployment, in tandem with a fall in underemployment, was key to the underutilisation rate falling to 11.3 percent.
+The fall in unemployment, in tandem with a fall in underemployment, was key to the underutilization rate falling to 11.3 percent.

-“While this quarter’s unemployment rate is outside market expectations, we know New Zealand has a small economy with a dynamic labour market, and large changes, both up and down, have happened before – in late 2012 and 2015,” labour market and household statistics senior manager Jason Attewell said.
+“While this quarter’s unemployment rate is outside market expectations, we know New Zealand has a small economy with a dynamic labor market, and large changes, both up and down, have happened before – in late 2012 and 2015,” labor market and household statistics senior manager Jason Attewell said.